 - A table-side wine pairing exercise, recommending appropriate wines to match a presented menu.

 Competitors may be quizzed about their wine knowledge during the Service Examination.

 Other Test Elements

-In the spirit of keeping current with the evolving demands of a sommelier’s job, the national exam may include new components from time to time that are not divulged in advance.
+In the spirit of keeping current with the evolving demands of a sommelier’s job, the exam may include new components from time to time that are not divulged in advance.
 In 2013, a wine-term pronunciation test was introduced.
 In 2014, cocktail service was added.
 Other innovations may be added.

 Fotoaufnahmen: Young Sommeliers Competition, CHAINE DES ROTISSEURS, Vaduz, Liechtenstein.